By: Team T12-1 Since: Oct 2018 Licence: MIT

 4.7.2.
 Executing Notification Command

-Given below is an example scenario of how NotificationCommand
+Given below is an example scenario of how NotificationCommand functions:

 .
-The user executes notification n/warning t/off
+The user executes notification n/warning t/off.
+THe command is received by ExpenseTrackerParser.

 -